LEED v4 overview

 • A Canadian project pursuing LEED v4 must identify which regional priority credits apply, and the architect needs to know who sets them.

-• An owner asks how LEED v4 Energy and Atmosphere relates to compliance with NECB 2020 on the same project.
+• An owner asks how LEED v4 Energy and Atmosphere relates to NECB 2020 compliance on the same project.

 In each case, LEED v4 gives you the framework and vocabulary.
-Confirm Canadian code-driven requirements in NBC 2020 and NECB 2020 before banking the answer.
+Confirm Canadian code requirements in NBC 2020 and NECB 2020 before banking the answer.

 How Examitect reinforces LEED v4